 Reduces Food Waste

 When you go grocery shopping, you normally end up spending a lot on ingredients for a single recipe, which could lead to food waste.
-An August 2019 study2 found that meal kits cut food waste and carbon emissions significantly, and while there’s some concerns with the packaging the researchers say the emissions lowered by less food waste outweigh any packaging concerns.
+An August 2019 study2 found that meal kits cut food waste and carbon emissions significantly.
+While there are some concerns with the packaging, the researchers say the emissions lowered by less food waste outweigh any packaging concerns.

 With so many options available, here are some things to consider when comparison shopping: